plblum/jivs/README.md

         and `whenToEnable()` evaluates as Undetermined if your condition evaluates as NoMatch.
     + `addValidator()` - starts adding new validators to the ValueHost.
 This uses the Builder's chaining syntax.
         ```ts
+        // from the business rules
+        builder.field('Field1');
+        // adapt
         adapter.modify('Field1').addValidator().requireText();
         ```
     + `whenToEnable()` - Establishes the condition that must be met for the ValueHost to be enabled.
 When disabled, its validators do nothing.
         ```ts
         adapter.modify('Field1').whenToEnable(
             (childBuilder)=> childBuilder.fieldValue('Field2').equalToValue(true));
+    + `refineDataType()` - Updates the data type.
+The new data type must be able to fallback to
+        the original data type as specified in the `LookupFallbackService` of `ValidationServices`.
+        ```ts
+        // from the business rules
+        builder.field('Field1', LookupKey.String);  // original
+        // adapt
+        adapter.modify('Field1').refineDataType('Email');   // assuming Email is setup in LookupFallbackService adapter.modify('Field1').refineDataType(LookupKey.Number); // !!ERROR No fallback from number to string
+        ```
     ```
 #### Chaining Validators using the Builder API
 The `builder.field()` function allows appending validators.
 Just use the name of the validator without the "Condition" suffix, and in camelCase.
 ```ts